Cybersecurity Company and Consultant Insurance

 General liability insurance

-This policy covers risks every cybersecurity consultant faces, such as accidental damage to a client's laptop.
+This policy covers third-party risks every cybersecurity consultant faces, such as accidental damage to a client's laptop.
 Bundle it with property insurance for savings in a business owner’s policy.

 BEST FOR